Three-faculty-engineers/TeamMaker/README.md

 Front-end: React.js with HTML and CSS.

-Non-relation database: MongoDB (realised with MongoDB Driver for .net core)
+Non-relational database: MongoDB (realised with MongoDB Driver for .net core)